To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 So far we only have one review for dog sweaters.
 If you have suggestions on others that we should review, please feel free to mention it to us!

-PanDaDa makes sweaters for dogs in six different sizes and four different patterns.
+PanDaDa makes sweaters for dogs in six different sizes and six different patterns.
 Be sure to measure your dog properly though, because these sizes run pretty small.

 Unfortunately, you probably won’t be able to fit your large breed dog into one of these.
 However, you typically see sweaters on smaller dogs, so this is great for those of you with small breeds.